abachman/snap-copy-paste/README.md

 `REMOTE_IMAGE_URI` is the final URL that your uploaded image will be available at.

-run script
+Now you can run the script:

     $ snap-copy-paste

-If you don't want to assign the environment variables permanently, you can assign them ad hoc like this:
+If you don't want to assign the environment variables permanently, you can delete `~/.snaprc` and assign them ad hoc like this:

     $ REMOTE_IMAGE_URI="http://example.com/images/snaps/" \
         REMOTE_IMAGE_HOST="mywebhost" \